vampjaz/razer_blade_stealth_hackintosh/README.md

 Thunderbolt
 ----

 I have been beta testing al3x's [TbtForcePower.efi](https://github.com/al3xtjames/ThunderboltPkg) to enable the thunderbolt controller in macOS.
 Having the TB controller enabled is required to use USB-C devices in that port as well.
 I do not have any TB3 devices that I can test with, but I do have some USB-C devices and it's somewhat usable.
 See the USB section for USB-C results.
-On my laptop I needed to boot with TB fully disabled in the UEFI because otherwise Clover hangs at "scan entries", so all this testing has been done with OpenCore.

 Battery
 ----